ITS-Help-Desk/CaseClaim/README.md

 - /export
     - Allows a lead to convert all tables in the MySQL database into CSV files
     - These files can be stored on another system as a backup
+- /award
+    - Allows a lead to reward a team points that will be logged in the MySQL database.
+    - Sends a message to the #announcements channel informing everyone of the award.
 ## Commands (for PAs)
 - /announcement **<Outage/Announcement>**
   - Allows a PA to make an announcement or an outage.